QR Code Size: How Small Can A QR Code Be?

 Test your QR code

-Always test your QR code before deploying them; you must not give users a reason to create a bad impression of your business.
+Always test your QR code before deploying them; you must not give users a reason to create a bad impression of your business by deploying a problematic QR code.

 Add a call to action

 Remember the tips above to create a QR code with the right size.
-If you want to make your own QR code now, visit the Free QR Code Generator online.
+Don’t let your scanners down by producing low-quality QR codes.